rileyhales/river-route/README.md

   See [Time Parameters](#time-parameters).
 - `dt_outflows` - an integer time in seconds for the outflow time step.
 Will default to the inflow time step.
   See [Time Parameters](#time-parameters).
-- `min_q` - a float for the minimum flow value enforced after each routing calculation.
-- `max_q` - a float for the maximum flow value enforced after each routing calculation.

 You can provide initial conditions/state and save final conditions/state with these parameters:

-- `qinit_file` - path to the initial flows file (parquet).
-Defaults to 0.0 for all rivers.
-- `rinit_file` - path to the initial runoff file (netCDF).
-Defaults to 0.0 for all rivers.
-- `qfinal_file` - path where the final flows file will be saved (parquet).
-It will not be saved if a path is not provided.
+- `initial_state_file` - path to the initial state file (parquet).
+It will not be loaded if a path is not provided.
-- `rfinal_file` - path where the final runoff file will be saved (netCDF).
+- `final_state_file` - path where the final flows file will be saved (parquet).
 It will not be saved if a path is not provided.

 You can provide logging options with these parameters: